6 ‘Soldiers of Christ’ members are in custody after a woman’s body was found in a car trunk

 Facing charges of felony murder, false imprisonment, tampering with evidence and concealing the death of another are Eric Hyun, 26, of Suwanee; Gawom Lee, 26; Joonho Lee, 26; Juoonhyum Lee, 22; Hyunji Lee, 25, and a 15-year-old, all from Lawrenceville.

 All are being held without bond.
 It was unknown if any of them had an attorney who could speak on their behalf.
+Jail records do not list a lawyer’s name and they were not yet listed in Gwinnett County online court records.

 Detectives believe Hyun was the driver of the car that contained the victim’s body.